cse110-sp23-group1/cse110-sp23-group1/specs/adrs/050523-Refusing-Live-Updating.md

 ---
-parent: Decisions
-nav_order: 100
-title: ADR Template
+title: Refusing Live Updating

-# status: accepted
+status: accepted
-# date: 2023-05-17
+date: 2023-05-17
-# deciders: Full Team
+deciders: Full Team
-# informed: Full team
+informed: Full team
 ---

 # Decision to Stat Local-First

 ## Context and Problem Statement

  The team was faced with the option of using a live-updating, LLM based API as part of our fortune teller, in order to create a more dynamic and personalized response for the user.
 While this sounds like a desireable feature to have, we decided to stick to